WLND: Hot AC

 On November 1, 2009, the format again switched to Christmas music as "Chattanooga's Christmas Station".
 At around 11:45 P.M. on December 25, 2009, after playing "Happy Xmas (War Is Over)" by John Lennon and Yoko Ono, the station switched to a hot AC format, with the branding "Your Life, Your Music, 98.1 LND".

 The first song on LND was "Sweet Child o' Mine" by Guns N' Roses.
 On September 2, 2010, WLND rebranded as "My 98.1".

 The Lake

 On September 2, 2011, at Noon, WLND relaunched as adult hits "98.1 The Lake".

 On November 1, 2017, iHeartMedia announced that WLND, along with all sister stations in Chattanooga and Richmond, would be sold to Entercom as part of that company's merger with CBS Radio.
 The sale was completed on December 19, 2017.

 On August 30, 2024, WLND temporarily rebranded as "Olivia 98.1" while maintaining its adult hits format.
 Positioning as "Chattanooga’s Gold Medal Station", the station celebrated Chattanooga native Olivia Reeves, who won the first gold medal for weightlifting for the U.S. in 24 years at the 2024 Summer Olympics with tributes for Reeves’ journey and record-breaking achievement.
-The station reverted back to the lake on September 3.
+The station reverted to the lake on September 3.